Project

 OpenStruct overriding allocate

-Added by sitter (Harald Sitter) over 7 years ago.
-Updated almost 7 years ago.
+Added by sitter (Harald Sitter) almost 8 years ago.
+Updated about 7 years ago.

 Status: